3lmkrew/auto_email_news_api/README.md

 # auto_email_news_api
-Use Sheety API to retrieve users info, Use NewsApi to retrieve top headlines, Send news to users by emial For auto_email.py you must enter your gmail account and password.
+Use Sheety API to retrieve users info, Use NewsApi to retrieve top headlines, Send news to users by emial

+On auto_email.py you must enter your gmail account and password.

-for news_fee.py you must enter your API key from newsapi.org
+On news_fee.py you must enter your API key from newsapi.org

-for main.py you must enter senders email address
+On main.py you must enter senders email address